ContentGems/cg_wordpress_shortcode/README.md

 ## Installation

+1. Download a ZIP file of the [most recently released source code](https://github.com/ContentGems/cg_wordpress_shortcode/releases).
-Copy the folder "cg_wordpress_shortcode" into the /wp-content/plugins/ folder.
-Then go to the Plugins area of the Admin and activate.
-You can download the newest version of the plugin code [here](https://github.com/ContentGems/cg_wordpress_shortcode/releases).
+2. Unzip and copy the folder "cg_wordpress_shortcode" into the /wp-content/plugins/ folder in your Wordpress installation.
+3. In your Wordpress Admin go to the Plugins area and activate the ContentGems plugin.

 ## Screenshots